 Linda McMahon vows to defund universities that do not address antisemitism on campus

-At her nomination hearing to be secretary of education, the WWE co-founder said she would ‘not stand idly by’ as Jewish students face discrimination
+At her confirmation hearing to be secretary of education, the WWE co-founder said she would ‘not stand idly by’ as Jewish students face discrimination

 Department of Win McNamee/Getty Images